Koonix/windcontrol/README.md

 A Simple and Effective Fan control script Made with **Simplicity & Sucklessness™** in mind.

-All the configuration is done through editing the script and reinstalling it.
+All the **configuration is done through editing the script** and reinstalling it.

-**runit** service included (for autorun at system startup).
+runit service included (for auto start at system startup).

 ## Installation

+1. Edit and configure the script's configuration part

-Install windcontrol:
+2. Install windcontrol:
     sudo ./install-windcontrol.sh

+## Auto start at system startup

+### runit

-Install it's runit service:
+1. Install runit service:
     sudo ./install-runit-service.sh

-Link the service to runit's main services directory:
-    sudo ln -s /etc/runit/sv/windcontrol /run/runit/services
+2. Link the service to runit's main services directory: sudo ln -s /etc/runit/sv/windcontrol /run/runit/services

-Runit should start the service in a few seconds.
-You can check it:
-    sudo sv status windcontrol
+3. Runit should take over the service in a few seconds.
+Check it: sudo sv status windcontrol

 ## TO-DO